muthukub/WFGY/ProblemMap/Atlas/adapter-failure-discipline-v1.md

 ---

-## 3. What adapter failure means in this system
+## What adapter failure means here

 Adapter failure does **not** only mean a technical crash.